 The Health Financing Technical Initiative (HFTI).
 Based on country surveys and responding to a high demand for a technical area on health financing to be part of the JLN’s offering, the HFTI was launched after additional rounds of consultations with JLN member countries and the JLN Steering Group in 2016.
 Consultations revealed that as countries move towards UHC, their health financing systems are undergoing rapid change and are faced with additional pressures related to transitioning external support, mobilizing domestic resources for health, and efficient allocation of resources given competing priorities.
 Revisiting conventional financing practices in a peer-to-peer knowledge exchange setting was thus seen as a valuable way forward for countries to gain practical know-how and technical support from each other.
 To respond to this need, the HFTI made available the following platforms for joint learning:

 Since 2017, the DRM collaborative has partnered with the Global Financing Facility (GFF) for a jointly offered learning platform on DRM.
-With more than 100 participants from 19 JLN and GFF countries the collaborative has facilitated discussions, and shared cross-country knowledge and expertise on pressing questions on DRM for health.
+With more than 300 participants from the collaborative has facilitated discussions, and shared cross-country knowledge and expertise on pressing questions on DRM for health.
 The collaborative has worked on co-producing five knowledge products:

-- Messaging Guide: Making the Case for Health
+- Making the Case for Health: A Messaging Guide

 - On Prioritizing Health: A Background Analysis

-The collaborative is also now in its second phase of work and will be fostering a community of practice aimed at supporting adaptation and implementation of the knowledge products of the collaborative.
-The DRM collaborative is also partnering with the Global Financing Facility (GFF) and the Global Fund (GF) to support in-country application of the knowledge emerging from the
+In its second phase of work, the collaborative ihas fostered a community of practice aimed at supporting countries with the adaptation and implementation of the aforementioned knowledge products .
+The DRM collaborative is also partnering with the Global Financing Facility (GFF) and the (GF) to support in-country application of the knowledge emerging from thecollaborative.

 This learning exchange was held in February 2018, in Nairobi, Kenya co-located with the third in-person meeting of the Efficiency collaborative – attended by 36 participants from 11 JLN countries.
 The Fiscal Policy for Public Health Learning Exchange considered positive health outcomes that can be achieved through fiscal policy measures.
 The overarching objective of this learning exchange was to discuss the use of fiscal policy such as sin taxes for tobacco to discourage consumption and lead to positive health outcomes.
 This included understanding country experience in feasibility, implementation, achievements and challenges in using fiscal policy for public health, diagnostic tools for evaluating and strengthening tax policies for public health and benefits, political economy, and ease of introduction of tobacco tax.
 Discussions and key take away messages from the learning exchange were captured in a blog which was published on the JLN website shortly after the event.
 A report on the learning exchange can be downloaded.

 Annual Health Financing Forum (AHFF) Series.
 The JLN’s Health Financing Technical Initiative partners annually on the AHFF.
-This year, AHFF is focused on health financing resilience during COVID-19 and is happening in two parts.
-The first part occurred in July 2020.
-Registration for the second part, which will be held from November is now open.
+The AHFF is focused on health financing resilience during COVID-19 and was held in June and November 2020.

 In order to extend the reach and impact of the JLN’s Health Financing Technical Initiative, especially during the COVID-19 pandemic, the World Bank facilitation team leveraged and intensified its existing longstanding collaborations with the World Bank’s Health Financing Global Solutions Group, the Global Financing Facility, and other partners to form a COVID-19 Health Financing Resilience Program.

-Joint Event with Provider Payment Mechanisms Initiative on Provider Payment in Indonesia.
-A facilitated half day learning exchange meeting in 2017 with the Provider Payment Mechanisms Initiative provided Indonesia with access to peer countries’ experiences in building effective models of strategic health purchasing and financial risk-sharing in decentralized contexts.
+Joint Event with Provider Payment Mechanisms Initiative on Provider Payment in Indonesia, 2017.
+A facilitated half day learning exchange meeting was held with the Provider Payment Mechanisms Initiative to provide Indonesia with access to peer countries’ experiences in building effective models of strategic health purchasing and financial risk-sharing in decentralized contexts.

 1 Summarized from Tandon, A. (2020) Global Landscape: Fiscal Space for Health